VilleOjala/FMOD-Unity-Tools/README.md

 MIT License\
 Copyright 2021, Ville Ojala

-Happy to receive any questions, suggestions or feedback at ville@unrivaledaudio.com

 DESCRIPTION

 A synergistic set of audio implementation tools for the interface of Unity game engine and FMOD Studio audio middleware.